How to Become a Good SEO Expert

 Keyword Research

-Keywords are the words/queries people use to search for things online.
+Keywords are the words/queries that people use to search for things online.
 Keyword research begins with identifying what you want to rank higher in search results and then narrowing down those terms until you find the ones that work best for your business or website.

-Top Keywords Research Tools:
+Top Keywords Research Tools

 • SEMrush – Keyword Magic Tool (PAID)